MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD08_DEMO.md

 3. In Microsoft Edge, browse to the website **http://www.microsoft.com/**.
 4. To display the **F12 Developer Tools** window, press F12.
 5. In the **F12 Developer Tools** window, click **Network**.
-6. On the **F12 Developer Tools** toolbar, click **Start capturing**.
+6. On the **F12 Developer Tools** toolbar, click **Start Profiling Session**.
-7. In Microsoft Edge, in the navigation bar, click the **touchgallery** icon.
-8. Return to the **F12 Developer Tools** window.

 ![alt text](./Images/20480B_8_Network-Capture.png "The network traffic captured for a web page")

-9. Click the first line of the network capture, and then on the toolbar click **Go to detailed view**.
+7. Click the first line of the network capture.
-10. Click each of the following tabs and show the data that they contain:
+8. On the right side, click each of the following tabs and show the data that they contain:
 - **Request headers**
 - **Request body**
 - **Response headers**